Cyril-JYANG/PS-Latest/README.md

 └── README.md
 ```

-## How to build and use this program?
+## To Use
 Pull it down and run!
-### Tests Overview
+## Tests Overview
+This program is mainly to check the validity of parameter u and v.
+Whether we can get mathematically correct answer from this model would be tested as well.
 ### Model Parameter Type Matching Test (ModelParameterTypeTest)

 This test verifies the compatibility of variable types between the model parameters (F, k) and the elements within the grid vectors (u, v).
+Whether we can get mathematically correct answer from this model would be tested as well.

 Verification: Compares the types using typeid to ensure F, k types match the types of elements within u and v.